Cracko298/ISZ_R/README.md

 # ISZ_R
 - A simple Dynamic Link Library *.dll *.so Shared Library for ISZ-2021 which permits Running in ISZ.
 - Requires the UE4 Console, and needs to be called from another Application or Script.
+- Ice Station Z needs to be opened to load the Plugin.

 # Download Compiled:
 - Download [Windows x64]().